bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/link.md

 ### Hover variants

-Just like the setting `opacity` has a matching `opacity-hover` prop, `underline-offset` and `underline-opacity` have matching `underline-offset-hover` and `underline-offset-opacity` props.
+Just like the setting `opacity` has a matching `opacity-hover` prop, `underline-offset` and `underline-opacity` have matching `underline-offset-hover` and `underline-opacity-hover` props.
 Mix and match to create unique link styles.

 <HighlightCard>
   <BLink